Debola Ogunseye

-Debola Ogunseye (born April 27, 1988 in Lagos) is a Nigerian footballer who currently plays for TKİ Tavşanlı Linyitspor in the Turkish TFF First League.
+Debola Ogunseye (born April 27, 1988 in Lagos) is a Nigerian former footballer.

 Career

 College and amateur

-Ogunseye attended Olabisi Onabanjo University in his native Nigeria, and was part of the team which won the 2005 West African University Games and a silver medal in the Nigerian University Football League.
+In his home country of Nigeria, Ogunseye attended Olabisi Onabanjo University, and was part of the team which won the 2005 West African University Games and a silver medal in the Nigerian University Football League.
 He moved to the United States in 2006 after being offered a scholarship to attend and play college soccer at Newberry College in Newberry, South Carolina.

 At Newberry he was named to the All-SAC first team, the Daktronics All-Appalachian Region second team and the NSCAA Appalachian Region first team as a freshman, to the all-SAC First Team and the All-Appalachian Region first teams by Daktronics and the NSCCA as a sophomore, and earned NSCAA All-Southeast Region honors as a junior in 2008, before transferring to Furman University prior to his senior year.
 He is ranked second in Newberry history with 48 goals, 19 assists and 115 total points.

 During his college years Ogunseye also played in the USL Premier Development League (PDL) with Mississippi Brilla, earning All-Conference and All-League honors and being named a finalist for the PDL most valuable player award.